draios/onprem-install-docs/4.0.0/upgrade_notes.md

 ## Upgrade Notes

+### MySQL to PostgreSQL migration

+For consolidation and to meet higher performance requirements, upgrading to v4.0.0 from v3.x.x involves migrating MySQL to the PostgreSQL database.
+The migration process is seamless and no user intervention is expected.
+For migration instructions and troubleshooting tips, see [MySQL to PostgreSQL Migration](migration).

 ### Elastic search 6.8.6 upgrade

 With Sysdig 3.6.0 install, ElasticSearch(ES) runs `privileged: false` by default.
 In most cases this should work automatically.